.\" DO NOT MODIFY THIS FILE! It was generated by help2man 1.36.

 through the use of plugins.

-Test result output is identical to that of unittest, except for
+Test result output is identical to that of unittest, except for the

-in the options below.
+that control or produce output) detailed in the options below.

 show this help message and exit